brianjk17/brianjk17/README.md

 ### Hi there 👋 My name is Brian

 I'm a Software Engineering Student.
 Currently exploring the new technologies, frameworks to libaries, and new coding languages.
+Currently a web2 developer excited to be diving into the world of Web 3!
+Ready to explore the decentralized future and all the possibilities it brings 🚀

 ### Experience